ISLA-UH/infrapy-ISLA/README.md

 Infrapy can currently be installed on machines running newer versions of Linux, Apple OSX, and Windows.

-## Anaconda
+## Conda

-The installation of infrapy currently depends on Anaconda to resolve and download the correct python libraries.
+The installation of infrapy currently depends on miniconda/condaforge/etc to resolve and download the correct python libraries.
 So if you don’t currently have anaconda installed on your system, please do that first.

-Anaconda can be downloaded from https://www.anaconda.com/distribution/.
-Either 3.x or 2.x will work since the numbers refer to the Python version of the default environment.
-Infrapy’s installation will create a new environment and will install the version of Python that it needs into that environment.
+condaforge can be downloaded from https://conda-forge.org/download/.

 ## Downloading